saumyaporwal72/Customer_Churn_Analysis/README.md

 > Contact these customers early with personalized retention campaigns

 # 📂 Dataset

 This project uses a **Customer Churn** dataset containing customer demographics, account information, subscribed services, billing details, and churn status.
-The dataset was imported into **MySQL** for SQL-based analysis and further explored using Python for EDA.
+The dataset was imported into **MySQL** for SQL-based analysis.

 ## 📊 Dataset Overview